-In addition to his ongoing classes at Centre for the Arts, John teaches at Ryerson University Theatre School and was a guest tutor at the Mountview Academy of Theatre Arts, London.
-He taught at George Brown Theatre School and delivered a Master Class to members of the acting company at the Stratford Shakespeare Festival.
-He has taught at New York University: Graduate Film School and the Guthrie Theatre.
-He created the film and tv course at The Gaiety School of Acting, Dublin and taught at Queen Margaret College, Edinburgh; The Actors Centre, London, and in Zimbabwe for FIA (International Actor’s Federation).
+In addition to his ongoing classes at his studio, John teaches at Ryerson Theatre School and was a guest tutor at the Mountview Academy of Theatre Arts, London.
+He delivered a Master Class to members of the acting company at the Stratford Shakespeare Festival, taught at George Brown Theatre School and has taught at New York University: Graduate Film School and the Guthrie Theatre.
+He created the film and tv course at The Gaiety School of Acting, Dublin and taught at Queen Margaret College, Edinburgh; The Actors Centre, London; and in Zimbabwe for FIA (International Actor’s Federation).

-Additionally, he has taught at York University graduate and under-graduate theatre departments; the National Screen Institute, Winnipeg; Humber College; Workshops in the Performing Arts, Vancouver; Moving Images Group, Halifax and Queens University.
+He has taught at York University graduate and under-graduate theatre departments, the National Screen Institute, Winnipeg; Humber College; Workshops in the Performing Arts, Vancouver; Moving Images Group, Halifax and Queens University.
 John designed and delivered workshops in the Vancouver, St. John’s and Halifax CBC studios for ACTRAWORKS and taught the first ever on-camera class at The Yale School of Drama.

 John is currently mentoring under the Canadian Senior Artist’s Resource Network (CSARN) program.